typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/strict-boolean-expressions.md

 If your project isn't likely to experience bugs from falsy non-boolean values being used in logical conditions, you can skip enabling this rule.

+Otherwise, this rule can be quite strict around requiring exact comparisons in logical checks.
+If you prefer more succinct checks over more precise boolean logic, this rule might not be for you.

 ## Related To

 - [no-unnecessary-condition](./no-unnecessary-condition.md) - Similar rule which reports always-truthy and always-falsy values in conditions